-The former Minister of State for Education suggested that the plan, founding new colleges with the specific mission of attracting applicants those state schools in which students do not usually apply, would be more effective in increasing the number of state school pupils in Oxford and Cambridge than current outreach programmes and proposals such as implementing diversity-focused quotas.
+The former Minister of State for Education suggested that founding new colleges with the specific mission of attracting applicants from state schools whose students do not usually apply would be more effective in increasing the number of state school pupils in Oxford and Cambridge than current outreach programmes and proposals such as implementing diversity-focused quotas.

-Under the proposal, educational charities such as Ark and Harris would be recruited as college founders with the task of creating “1,000 or more” additional places each year.
-Adonis hoped that these new college would set new precedents at the university for new ways of recruiting students not from an Oxbridge tradition.
+Under the proposals, educational charities such as Ark and Harris would be recruited as college founders with the task of creating “1,000 or more” additional places each year.
+The colleges would set precedents at the university for new ways of recruiting students not from an Oxbridge tradition.

-Senior figures at Oxford University have not yet expressed strong support, suggesting that the plan would create a socially divided university atmosphere.
-Professor Martin Williams, Pro-Vice-Chancellor for Education at the University of Oxford, told Cherwell “We share Lord Adonis’ aspiration to ensure the opportunities of an Oxford education are open to all talented students but his plan does not offer the across-the-board change we are looking for.”
+Senior figures at Oxford University have not yet expressed strong support for the proposals, with some suggesting that the plan would create a socially divided university atmosphere.
+Professor Martin Williams, Pro-Vice-Chancellor for Education at the University of Oxford, told Cherwell: “We share Lord Adonis’ aspiration to ensure the opportunities of an Oxford education are open to all talented students but his plan does not offer the across-the-board change we are looking for.”

 “We know that our undergraduates value the chance to mix with and learn from fellow students of all backgrounds, including our international students.

 “Oxford colleges were once segregated on the basis of gender and we don’t want to create new divisions on any grounds.”